The Presidential Precinct Alumni Mentorship Program

 Meet the Mentors

-Our mentors are members of the Presidential Precinct's Global Advisory Council and bring decades of experience across business, entrepreneurship, diplomacy, healthcare, public policy, nonprofit leadership, and organizational growth.
+Our mentors are members of the Presidential Precinct's Global Advisory Council as well as other members of our community who bring decades of experience across business, entrepreneurship, diplomacy, healthcare, public policy, nonprofit leadership, and organizational growth.

 When you apply, we'll match you with a mentor whose expertise aligns with your goals, challenges, and aspirations.